-- (1) An application for a development permit or for approval in principle shall be made only by the owner or by a person authorized by the owner in writing and signed by the owner to the Authority on such form as may be prescribed by the Authority.
-The ownership information must be sufficient to meet the satisfaction of Council.
-Every application shall include a property description and the location of the proposed development, and such plans, specifications and drawings as the Authority may require, and be accompanied by the permit fee required by the Authority. - (2) The Authority shall supply to every applicant a copy of the application forms referred to in Regulation 17(1) and a description of the plans, specifications and drawings required to be provided with the application and any information or requirements applicable to the application.
+- (1) An application for a development permit or for approval in principle shall be made only by the owner or by a person authorized by the owner to the Authority on such form as may be prescribed by the Authority, and every application shall include such plans, specifications and drawings as the Authority may require, and be accompanied by the permit fee required by the Authority.

+- (2) The Authority shall supply to every applicant a copy of the application forms referred to in Regulation 17(1) and a description of the plans, specifications and drawings required to be provided with the application and any information or requirements applicable to the application.